 Support Vector Machine (SVM): SVM is a supervised learning algorithm used for classification and regression tasks.
 It finds the optimal hyperplane that best separates data points belonging to different classes in the feature space.

-Random Forest: Random Forest is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes (classification) or the mean prediction (regression) of the individual trees.
-It improves accuracy and reduces overfitting compared to individual decision trees.
+Random Forest: Random Forest is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes (classification) or the mean prediction accuracy and reduces overfitting compared to individual decision trees.